e6quisitory/rt-weekend/README.md

   - John Carmack<br/>

 ## To do after finishing
+  - Add video rendering functionality (to show off focussing on different objects, for example).
   - Implement multi-threading to speed up render times on CPU
+  - Implement graphics acceleration through Metal or DirectX
-  - Make a scene viewer that dynamically renders, to avoid having to render one frame at a time as a PPM file.
+  - Make a scene viewer that dynamically renders, to avoid having to render one frame at a time as a PPM file
+  - Add ability to animate objects in the scene/world

 ## Further reading
   - https://developer.nvidia.com/blog/accelerated-ray-tracing-cuda/